-If you're scoping out newer neighborhoods seeking new construction, having an experienced agent at your side is crucial. will be your guide when navigating the myriad of new homes today to find one that's perfect for you.
+If you're exploring newer developments hunting new construction, having an experienced Realtor with you can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to find one that's made for you.

-People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+People that buy brand new homes in a neighborhood don't like to see houses sold after theirs go for less money.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.